Assimilate/homey-app/README.md

 - The endpoint is /houses/:id/data instead of /homes/:id/data

-## Development server
+## How to run

+### Always run the server before starting; see [Homey-API](https://github.com/Assimilate/homey-api)

+1. Install the angular cli using `npm install -g @angular/cli`.

+2. Pull this repository to a folder on your machine.

+3. Navigate to the folder where the repository resides and run `npm install`.

-Run `ng serve` for a dev server.
+4. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.